 +32 (0)9 225 73 61

 This rich dark stew is made with beef cooked in dark Flemish beer and flavoured with Tierenteyn mustard.
 Served with frites, it is the perfect dish for a winter day.
-Try it at 't Vosken or at the Belfort Restaurant - it makes it stoverij using organic meat and dark Leffe beer.
+The Belfort Restaurant in the city centre makes its stoverij using organic meat and dark Leffe beer.

 A unique Ghent aperitif sold in distinctive bottles with round bases.
 It was invented some years ago by the brothers Maarten and Jeroen Roomer using an old recipe for elderflower wine passed down by their grandmother.